The Solo 401k Vs. SEP IRA For Self-Employed Retirement Planning

 4. You can use non-recourse leverage tax free.

 With a Solo 401k Plan, you can make a real estate investment using non-recourse funds without triggering the Unrelated Debt Financed Income Rules and the Unrelated Business Taxable Income (UBTI or UBIT) tax.

 However, the non-recourse leverage exception is only applicable to 401k qualified retirement plans and does not apply to IRAs.
 In other words, using a SEP IRA to make a real estate investment involving non-recourse financing would trigger the UBTI tax.

-Reach your max contribution limit quicker.
+5. You can reach your maximum contribution limit quicker.

 A Solo 401k includes both an employee and profit sharing contribution option, whereas, a SEP IRA is purely a profit sharing plan.
 Business owners with a Solo 401k plan can contribute to their plan both as owners and employees in two ways: